EPOXY, CARBON, PREPREG – the secrets of the magic boat building potion explained

 - Sandwich materials

-!!
-Everything will be brewed wit a big portion of AEOLOS-teamwork !!
+optimized by our engineers and brewed with a big portion of AEOLOS teamwork. !!
 With the following text and images we explain some of the ingredients and their effects:

 Carbon Unidirectional – The king of the fibres